Bev’s Mount TBR Challenge runs from January 1 to December 31, 2020.

-*Books must be owned by you prior to January 1, 2019.
+Books must be owned by you prior to January 1, 2020.
 No library books.
-Any reread may count, regardless of how long you’ve owned it prior to 2019, provided you have not read it in last five years (Bev’s arbitrary time limit) and have not counted it for a previous Mount TBR Challenge.
+Any reread may count, regardless of how long you’ve owned it prior to 2020, provided you have not counted it for a previous Mount TBR Challenge.
 Audiobooks and E-books may count if they are yours and they are one of your primary sources of backlogged books.
 You may count “Did Not Finish” books provided they meet your own standard for such things, you do not plan to ever finish it, and you move it off your mountain [give it away, sell it, etc. OR remove it from your e-resources]

 Pike’s Peak: Read 12 books from your TBR pile/s